ccollie/valkey-rfc/TimeSeries.md

 ## Abstract

-The proposed feature is ValkeyTimeSeries which is a Rust based Module that brings a native time series data type to Valkey.
+The proposed feature is ValkeyTimeSeries which is a [Rust](https://www.rust-lang.org/) based Module that brings a native time series data type to Valkey.

+To help users migrate from Redis and RedisTimeSeries, as well as capitalize on existing OSS RedisTimeSeries client libraries, the module is designed to be API-compatible with Redis Ltd.’s RedisTimeSeries.

 ## Motivation
-Support for a time series data type in Valkey is essential for developers who need to store and query time series data.
+Support for a time series data type in Valkey is essential for developers wanting to use Valkey in domains like observability, monitoring, IoT, and analytics.

+Valkey TimeSeries aims to enable the unique characteristics of time-series data:

+* Efficient Storage: optimize for high write throughput and data compression, enabling us to handle the continuous influx of large volumes of timestamped data.
+* Real-Time Analytics: support real-time querying and computation, allowing users to detect trends, anomalies, or patterns as they occur.
+* Time-Centric Queries: allow for time-based aggregations and querying over specific time intervals with high efficiency.

+Although Valkey time series modeling can be achieved natively in ValKey using built-in types like `stream`s and `zset`s, a dedicated time series data type can provide better performance, memory efficiency, and ease of use for time series workloads.

 Redis Ltd.‘s TimeSeries module is published under a proprietary license, hence cannot be distributed freely with ValKey.

-We propose a [Rust](https://www.rust-lang.org/) based implementation to allows for better memory management, performance and safety.

 ## Design Considerations